insidemordecai/homelab/media/README.md

 Go to Prowlarr then *Settings → Apps*, click on the `+` , add Sonarr  and paste the API key.
 Change the Prowlarr and Sonarr server address to match this format: `http://container-name:port`.
 Test and save.

+For tweaks to Sonarr settings, look at Radarr's tweaks as they are similar.
+One major difference to account for is:
+- *Media Management*
+	- Follow [Jellyfin TV Shows naming scheme](https://jellyfin.org/docs/general/server/media/shows) to add IMDb external ID to the 'Series Folder Format'.
+ 	- Check 'Rename Episodes'.
 #### Bazarr
 http://localhost:6767